 - The effectiveness of your personal injury lawyer

 Establishing negligence alone is not enough to prove fault – you must also prove that the defendant’s negligence caused the accident.
-Even a drunken driver can win a lawsuit if he or she can prove that drunkenness did not cause the accident.
+Even a drunken driver can win a lawsuit if they can prove that drunkenness did not cause the accident.

-How does the “no fault” car insurance system work?
+How does the “no-fault” auto insurance system work?

-’s “no fault” system prevents minor auto accident cases from going to court.
-Instead, each driver will rely on his or her own insurance to satisfy the claim.
+Florida’s “no-fault” system prevents minor auto accident cases from going to court.
+Instead, each driver will rely on their insurance to satisfy the claim.
 If the no-fault system applies, you will be legally barred from filing a lawsuit or a claim against the at-fault party’s insurance policy.

 This system does not apply to sufficiently serious injuries.
 To escape the no-fault system and file a lawsuit, your injuries must: